kt-eller/help-pages/pages/viewing-frn-data.md

 The first step is to locate the 471 Form that you're looking for.
 You can do this by using BroadbandHub's 471 Data search page.
 This page has many filters allowing for quick location of the desired forms.
 BroadbandHub also comes equiped with Region and Template features, allowing a user to save their preferences for future searches.\
 <br>
 **Search Instructions**
-1. Click on the 471 Data tab on the left-hand side of the page
+1. Click on the 471 search tab on the left-hand side of the page
 2. Search for a Form 471 by applying filters
-    - Search term: Search by Form 471 name
-    - Search templates: Use custom templates to search for previously-saved data
+    - Entity Name/Number
+    - App/FRN Number
+    - Consultant Name/Number
+    - Service provider Name/Number
     - Funding years: Select the years of the form
+     - Funding Status: Select filters for the status of the Form 471
+        - Pending
+        - Funded
+        - Denied
+        - Cancelled
     - Category of service: Select the type of service asked by the form.
         - Category 1
         - Category 2
     - States: Limit the search to forms from specific states
-    - Entity types: Limit the search to entities of a specific type
-        - School
-        - School District
-        - Library
-        - Library System
-        - Consortium
-        - Non-Instructional Facility (Nif)
     - Dates: Enter date ranges for various fields of the form
         - Award Date
         - Extended Expiration Date